acarrou/Companion-Computer-Drone/README.md

 ```
 <br/>

 Create a folder where you can put your dronekit scripts.
 Take the code from [Dronekit Mission Real Example](https://github.com/acarrou/Companion-Computer-Drone/blob/main/Dronekit-Scripts/DronekitMissionRealEx.py).
-Notice the connection string is different from the IP we had before in the simulation.
+Notice the connection string is different from the IP we had before in the Simulation.
 We also had to specify the baud rate in the vehicle initialization on line 40 for our pixhawk and Pi to communicate.
-Now that we have the code set up lets run the program!
+Now that we have the code set up, lets run the program!
 <br><br/>

 Run Command: